 The Foreign Agricultural Service (FAS) links U.S. agriculture to the world to enhance export opportunities and global food security.

-In addition to its Washington, D.C. staff, FAS has a global network of 96 offices covering 169 countries.
-These offices are staffed by agricultural attachés and locally hired staff who are the eyes, ears, and voice for U.S. agriculture around the world.
+In addition to its Washington, D.C. staff, FAS has a global network of nearly 100 offices covering approximately 180 countries.
+These offices are staffed by agricultural attachés and locally hired agricultural experts who are the eyes, ears, and voice for U.S. agriculture around the world.
 FAS staff identify problems, provide practical solutions, and work to advance opportunities for U.S. agriculture and support U.S. foreign policy around the globe.

 Our Programs and Services